 Investment in cybersecurity research, innovation & deployment

-The European Union has been investing in cybersecurity and privacy research and innovation since the early ’90s, with also European Commission and cybersecurity industry public-private partnership.
+The European Union has been investing in cybersecurity and privacy research and innovation since the early 1990s, with European Commission and cybersecurity industry public-private partnership.

 Since 2014 to date, 2,059 participants have been involved in 132 EU cybersecurity R&I projects across Europe, with a total EU funding of more than €600 million (from the Horizon 2020 programme).
 The following areas were represented: Identity, Privacy & Trust; Protection of critical sectors/infrastructures; Risk preparedness and response; Technological building blocks for cybersecurity and Competence, governance, community.

 The large number of organisations participating in EU funded cybersecurity and privacy related projects positively impacts the European Union as it: